wasmi-labs/wasmi/README.md

 # `wasmi`

-Wasm interpreter

-Primary purpose of `wasmi` is to be used with [parity](https://github.com/paritytech/parity) (ethereum-like contracts in wasm) and with [Polkadot](https://github.com/paritytech/polkadot).
-However, `wasmi` is designed to be as flexible as possible and might be suited well for other purposes.
+`wasmi` - a Wasm interpreter.

+`wasmi` was conceived as a component of [parity-ethereum](https://github.com/paritytech/parity-ethereum) (ethereum-like contracts in wasm) and [substrate](https://github.com/paritytech/substrate).
+These projects are related to blockchain and require a high degree of correctness, even if that might be over conservative.
+This specifically means that we are not trying to be involved in any implementation of any of work-in-progress Wasm proposals.
+We are also trying to be as close as possible to the spec, which means we are trying to avoid features that is not directly supported by the spec.
+This means that it is flexible on the one hand and on the other hand there shouldn't be a problem migrating to another spec compilant execution engine.

+With all that said, `wasmi` should be a good option for initial prototyping.

 # Build & Test